 Watch the entire podcast at YouTube: https://www.youtube.com/watch?v=JmMR59CoAyA&feature=youtu.be&t=8160

-James Safechuck states both in his civil complaint, and the Leaving Neverland documentary that Jackson sexually abused him from the ages of 10 to 14 in many Neverland locations, including the train station.
+James Safechuck states in the Leaving Neverland documentary that Jackson sexually abused him from the ages of 10 to 14 in many Neverland locations, including the train station.
 However, if we believe Mike Smallcombe, a Jackson biographer, this train station didn't receive planning permission until September 1993 and didn't open until early 94, over a year after James said the abuse stopped.

 With Mike Smallcombe working for the Mirror Online, The Mail Online, The Express, The Metro and other tabloids, it's been no surprise that this sensational story that James couldn't have been abused at the train station, made headlines.